smohr1824/Graphs/README.md

 Elementary layers may be flattened to create a supra-adjacency matrix if and only if the multilayer network is node-aligned.
 The capability to pad non-node-aligned networks when creating this matrix is planned.

 ### Serialization Format
+The supported serialization format is GML.
+A streaming, tokenized approach is now supported providing some resiliancy in the face of variations in the use of whitespace (e.g., placement of opening and closing brackets).
+GML arrays are not yet supported, and lists are only supported if they are lists of simple properties, i.e., no nested records.
+Low level routines are available for extracting all properties of a list including unknown properties, but unknown properties are not retained in either the Network or MultilayerNetwork classes.
+These routines exist to support fuzzy cognitive maps, whether monolayer or multilayer.
+GML support will be extended as needed by the research project.

+Network serialization supports the following deprecated legacy format.
 Each line of a graph represents an edge adjacency list.
 The first uint is the from vertex, followed by the delimiter character, followed by, the to vertex, followed by the delimiter and the edge weight.
 Edge weights are floats.
 Graphs are assumed to be directed, unless the file is loaded with the directed parameter of LoadNetwork set to false.

+Multilayer networks are serialized using extensions of the above formats.
+The deprecated, legacy format places interlayer edges within the layer in which the originating node resides.
+The preferred format is an extension of
+GML which is consist with the general structure and philosophy of GML for monolayer networks.
+A multilayer GML document consists of the directed property, followed by one or more layer records.
+Layer records contain the coordinates of the layer followed by the GML serialization of the graph making up the layer.
+After all layers are written, zero or more edge records are written to capture explicit interlayer edges.
+Each edge contains lists for the source, target, and weight of the edge.
+Unlike monolayer sources and targets, each node has id and coordinates properties in a list.
+The weight property is a simple property.

 # Community detection algorithms
 Presently, the Partitioning class implements the following community detection algorithms: